The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 ii) Quality assurance mechanisms

-All data underlying the calculation of REERs are collected from reliable institutional sources, compiled by the ECB, the IMF and Eurostat.
+The data underlying the calculation of REERs is as far as possible collected from reliable institutional sources, compiled by the ECB, the IMF and Eurostat.
+However, for some of the non-EU member states the data from institutional sources is complemented by a private data provider.
 Exchange rates, trade data and deflators are subject to quality reporting in their respective domains.
-DG ECFIN has produced a comprehensive quality report on its REER statistics together with an assessment of how they compare to the REER time series compiled by four international institutions (ECB, OECD, IMF and BIS)[41].
+DG ECFIN has produced a comprehensive quality report on its REER statistics together with an assessment of how they compare to the REER time series compiled by four international institutions (ECB, OECD, IMF and BIS)34.

 iii) Policy uses